inrialearninglab/ai4t/docs/2-Other-resources/1-At-the-origins-of-the-project/1-1-Reports-and-Guidelines_EU-UNESCO-ODCE.en.md

 On going: Regulatory framework proposal on artificial intelligence[^4]

+!!!
+Note "Extract"
-"*The proposed AI regulation ensures that Europeans can trust what AI has to offer.
-While most AI systems pose limited to no risk and can contribute to solving many societal challenges, certain AI systems create risks that we must address to avoid undesirable outcomes.*"
+    *The proposed AI regulation ensures that Europeans can trust what AI has to offer.
+While most AI systems pose limited to no risk and can contribute to solving many societal challenges, certain AI systems create risks that we must address to avoid undesirable outcomes.*

 Notable content: This Regulatory Framework defines 4 levels of risk in AI: